Stiivi/Flows/README.md

 - `min(number, ...)` min out of of multiple values
 - `max(number, ...)` max out of of multiple values
 - `power(number, exponent)` power of a number to the exponent

+### On The Language

+The objective of the language bundled together with the package is to provide a simple interface to the library.
+The textual language is not intended to provide all the functionality of the library.
+The main objective of the modelling part of the library is to serve interactive graphical applications.

+The intended inter-change format for sharing the models models will be in a form of a graph that will encode the model with all the relevant details.

+## Simulation

+The current simulation method is very simple: step-based simulation.
+Other solvers (Euler, RK) are planned to be added later.

 ## Build and Install